-We offer several conflict resolution services that includes conflict resolution, conflict coaching, mediation and restorative justice circles.
+We offer several conflict resolution services that includes conflict resolution and conflict coaching.

 The student grievance process exists to protect students from arbitrary, capricious, and/or unfair acts being committed against them by University faculty and staff.
 A student may file a grievance if they believe their rights as a student have not been fully recognized and/or respected.
-The Dean of Students (DOS) Office will provide a combination of coaching, assistance, mediation, and advocacy in helping the student address their concerns.
+Student Affairs staff will provide a combination of coaching, assistance, and advocacy in helping the student address their concerns.

 Steps in the Process: